Healthy Food to promote Aging with Nutrition

 The essential nutrient is a term used by nutritionists to describe the vitamins and minerals needed for good health.

-The other five groups are micronutrients or trace elements which help maintain normal bodily functions such as digestion, growth, reproduction, and immunity.
+The other five groups are micronutrients or trace elements which help maintain normal body functions such as digestion, growth, reproduction, and immunity.

 Macronutrient Nutrition Facts Calorie Foods That Are High In Calcium